Eku0425/json_datach8/README.md

 JSON stands for JavaScript Object Notation
-JSON is a lightweight format for storing and transporting data JSON is often used when data is sent from a server to a web page JSON is "self-describing" and easy to understand Example :
+JSON is a lightweight format for storing and transporting data JSON is often used when data is sent from a server to a web page JSON is "self-describing" and easy to understand.

+# Example :
 {
 "employees": [
     {"firstName":"John", "lastName":"Doe"},